-Dr. Berneece Herbert, Chair 308 James I. Dawson Building
+Dr. Deden Rukmana, Chair 308-C James I. Dawson Building

-Voice: (256) 372-4988, Fax: (256) 372-8008, berneece.herbert@aamu.edu
+Voice: (256) 372-4990, Fax: (256) 372-8008, deden.rukmana@aamu.edu

 The Department of Community And Regional Planning (DCRP) offers a program leading to the degree of Bachelor of Science in Urban and Regional Planning.
+The program is accredited by the Planning Accreditation Board.
 As a professional discipline, urban and regional planning is concerned with sustaining and enhancing the quality of life in cities and regions, and designing livable communities.
 The Department also coordinates the University's Liberal Studies program which is designed to support the educational pursuit of upper level undergraduate students by allowing flexibility in structuring an academic program of study best suited for their needs and goals.